Texas Car Insurance [Rates + Cheap Coverage Guide]

 Add-ons, Endorsements, and Riders in Texas

 Other than the basic liability and personal injury protection coverage, there are certain add-ons which reimburse the cost of repairs or damages in specific situations.
 You might want to take a look at these to rule out any major financial outlay in the future.

-– Car Insurance Rates by Demographics in Texas
+Average Monthly Car Insurance Rates by Age & Gender in TX

 |The Gen Automobile Ins Co Inc||$2,918.37||$3,249.14||$2,712.68||$3,109.48||$7,713.17||$10,116.84||$4,191.50||$4,782.23|

 For different age groups, you can see the premium rates for males and females.
 On average, the rates for males are higher than females across all age groups in Texas.

 For males below 30, there’s a high probability that their insurance premiums would be higher than their female counterparts, especially in the 17-year-old category, as we can see in the table above.